-Before any covered call recommendation reaches you, it passes a filter.
+Before any covered call analysis reaches you, it passes a filter.
 The filter asks one question: does the premium on this option clear the minimum threshold for this position to make sense?

-If it does, you get a recommendation.
+If it does, you get an analysis.
 If it doesn't, you get a Skip.

 That threshold is the floor price — a per-contract minimum that the app calculates based on your stock's price, the position size, and the strategy you've chosen.
 It's not a preference you set manually.
 It's a guardrail that exists because selling a covered call for $0.38 when your shares are worth $18,000 isn't a meaningful income trade.
 The transactional friction, the capital tied up, the assignment risk — none of it is worth $38.